Hurricane Willa: Elsewhere

 Willa brought heavy rains and flooding to parts of Michoacán, causing streams and rivers to overflow.
 The Cointzio Dam reached 98% capacity, and water and sewage systems in the state capital, Morelia, reached full capacity.
 Waters reached 1 m deep in some parts of the capital, which inundated 40 neighborhoods and entered hundreds of homes.
 The Jacarandas neighborhood had to be evacuated due to odor from the sewage system.
 Three shelters were set up to house affected city residents.
-Damage in Morelia was estimated at MX$35 million (US$1.79 million).
+Damage in Morelia was estimated at Mex$35 million (US$1.79 million).
 In Atapaneo, a landslide caused a freight train to derail, injuring two people.
 Rains from the storms raised water levels on Lake Chapala.

 Strong waves from Willa overturned a boat; two brothers drowned off the coast of Colima while scattering a relative's ashes.
 The bodies were recovered by local officials and the Mexican Navy.
 Due to the unsettled weather produced by Willa and the nearby Tropical Storm Vicente, numerous oil tankers were unable to unload fuel at ports in Manzanillo and Tuxpan.
 Combined with the closure of a major pipeline that transports petroleum to Guadalajara, this caused a fuel shortage in Jalisco, with some 500 gas stations being affected.

-Heavy rains in neighboring Jalisco state flooded streets and overflowed streams.
+Heavy rains in neighboring Jalisco flooded streets and overflowed streams.
 In Melaque, infantry soldiers evacuated their headquarters when it flooded.
 Strong currents broke a fence for a crocodile habitat in La Manzanilla, allowing hundreds to escape.
-The Papaloapan and Coatzacoalcos Rivers in Jalisco overflowed their banks due to the excessive rainfall.
 At least a dozen houses in Punta Pérula were flooded with up to 60 cm of water.
 Strong waves occurred off the coast of Puerto Vallarta; landslides and fallen trees were also reported there.
 Heavy rainfall killed two people in Nogales, Sonora, where floods also swept away cars and entered homes and businesses.
+The Papaloapan and Coatzacoalcos Rivers in Veracruz overflowed their banks due to the excessive rainfall.

-In Mezquital Municipality in Durango state, a power worker was shocked and fell to his death amid the storm's heavy rainfall.
+In the municipality of Mezquital in the state of Durango, a power worker was shocked and fell to his death amid the storm's heavy rainfall.
 At least five towns flooded in the state.
-Landslides in Pueblo Nuevo municipality damaged 35 homes across 10 rural communities.
+Landslides in Pueblo Nuevo municipality, Durango, damaged 35 homes across 10 rural communities.
 The Durango-Mazatlán highway was partially closed from October 23–24.
 Schools across the state were also canceled until October 25.
-Losses in Lerdo, Durango reached about MX$140 million (US$7.14 million).
+Losses in Lerdo, Durango, reached about Mex$140 million (US$7.14 million).
 A total of 200 people were evacuated from the area surrounding the Santa Elena dam due to overflowing water.